Saif Ali Khan: Established actor and film production (2005–2010)

 He next played the protagonist in the English language art film, Being Cyrus (2006), co-starring alongside Naseeruddin Shah and Dimple Kapadia.
-Directed by debutant Homi Adajania, the psychological drama revolves around a dysfunctional Parsi family with who Khan's character moves into.
+Directed by debutant Homi Adajania, the psychological drama revolves around a dysfunctional Parsi family with whom Khan's character moves.
 The film received predominantly positive reviews, and Khan was particularly praised.
 Later in the year, he portrayed the character of Iago in Omkara, the Indian adaptation of William Shakespeare's Othello.
 Directed by Vishal Bhardwaj, the film is a tragedy of sexual jealousy set against the backdrop of the political system in Uttar Pradesh.
-The film premiered at the 2006 Cannes Film Festival and was also selected for screening at the Cairo International Film Festival.
+The film premiered at the 2006 Cannes Film Festival and was selected for screening at the Cairo International Film Festival.
 Omkara was received positively by critics, and Khan went on to receive widespread critical acclaim and accolades, earning the awards for Best Performance in a Negative Role at the Filmfare, Screen, Zee Cine and IIFA ceremonies; his performance was later included in the 2010 issue of the "Top 80 Iconic Performances" by Filmfare.
 Variety described it as a "powerhouse performance" and wrote that "[i]t is Khan's film through and through, in a performance of rugged, contained malevolence which trades on his previous screen persona as a likable best friend as well as his stint as the manipulative outsider in Being Cyrus.
 It is smart casting, superbly realized."

 By 2007, Khan was keen on branching out into film production to "explore various genres of commercial and intellectually stimulating cinema".
 The critical success of Being Cyrus led him to create Illuminati Films and partner up with producer Dinesh Vijan, someone whom he shared a "like-minded perspective and ideology [...] with regard to cinema".
-Khan next reunited with producer Vidhu Vinod Chopra in the epic drama Eklavya: The Royal Guard (2007), alongside Amitabh Bachchan, Boman Irani, Sharmila Tagore and Vidya Balan.
+Khan next reunited with producer Vidhu Vinod Chopra in the 2007 epic drama Eklavya: The Royal Guard alongside Amitabh Bachchan, Boman Irani, Sharmila Tagore, and Vidya Balan.
 Set in the state of Rajasthan during the early years of Indian independence, the movie revolves around a jealous and ungrateful ruler and his ailing wife.
 Although the film did not succeed at the box office, it was chosen as India's official entry to the Oscars.
 BBC Online described the film as a "cinematic experience" and praised Khan's growth as an actor, particular noting his scene with Bachchan's character.
-Following an appearance in the poorly-received action-comedy Nehlle Pe Dehlla (a production that had been delayed since 2001), Khan featured opposite Rani Mukerji in the family drama Ta Ra Rum Pum (2007).
+Following an appearance in the poorly-received action-comedy Nehlle Pe Dehlla (a production that had been delayed since 2001), Khan featured opposite Rani Mukerji in the 2007 family drama Ta Ra Rum Pum.
 Directed by Siddharth Anand, it received mixed reviews from critics, but earned over ₹690 million in India and abroad.
 Writing for Hindustan Times, Khalid Mohamed praised Khan for displaying a new maturity, but Rajeev Masand thought that neither he nor Mukerji "are able to make much of an impression because their characters are so unidimensional and boring."